ucb-bar/chipyard/docs/index.rst

 REBAR is a a framework for designing and evaluating full-system hardware using agile teams.
 It is composed of a collection of tools and libraries designed to provide an intergration between open-source and commercial tools for the development of systems-on-chip.
 New to REBAR?
-Jump to the :ref:`Getting Starting` page for more info.
+Jump to the :ref:`Getting Started` page for more info.

 .. toctree::
    :maxdepth: 3